 2. Think Health, Not Weight

-There are many times I will catch myself organizing my next diet and next weight loss “goal”.
+There are many times I catch myself thinking about my next diet and weight loss “goal”.
 Even after recovery I could always keep these diets under control, so clearly they weren’t problems, right?
 I think it is safe to say, most people hate diets (can’t spell diet without die).
 So why engage in something that makes you miserable and unhappy?

 Instead of dieting, identify one thing you could do to make your life healthier: maybe parking farther away at the grocery store or drinking more water.
 Mine was skipping a day at the gym-yes skipping a day- to spend time with my children and husband.
 It is about health-mental and physical.
 Those should be your goals.
 Making yourself the best all-around you!

 Find something in your life you like: reading, nature, crafting-start incorporating these things into your life as a focus.
 You’d be surprised how your self-worth will begin to change.